pulumi/pulumi-hugo/themes/default/content/what-is/what-is-infrastructure-as-code.md

 ### Cloud Modernization

 The second trend is cloud modernization.
 At first glance this may seem redundant with the first trend, which is the ongoing transition to the cloud.
 However, after organizations transition to the cloud, they tend to look for opportunities to maximize the value they get from their cloud environment.
 This frequently involves adopting technologies such as serverless, containers and Kubernetes.
 In some cases, cloud modernization involves using managed services to offload some of the heavy lifting to the cloud provider.
 In other cases, cloud modernization means more use of ephemeral, stateless workloads that exist only for a short while, and then need to be decommissioned.
 When applied correctly, all these approaches enable teams to deliver value more quickly.
 These technologies and services generally require a more granular management of infrastructure.
-Stitching together all the primitives that the cloud provider offers into solutions that serve the business is a great fit for infrastructure as code.
+Stitching together all the primitives that the cloud provider offers into solutions that serve the business is a great fit for IaC.

 ### Frequent Infrastructure Changes